ArinZBryan/A-Level-Notes/Computer Science/Databases.md

 	- There are 3 stages to database normalization called 'normal form'

 - Referential Integrity
+	- A set of rules that dictate that there may be no orphaned records, or foreign keys that refer to deleted data (`nullPtr`)
 	- A programmable set of relationships that maintain the integrity and consistency of data items across the database.
 	- This ensures that when records are created, updated or removed, related records are dealt with properly.
 This may include deleting orphaned records.